KSashaDF/JSON-to-NBT-Converter/README.md

    - _(NBT)_ Type specific lists

 3. This converter uses NMS code, and so may experience minor breakages between Minecraft versions.

+4. This converter was made for a server running paper, small changes may have to be made for compatability with an unmodified spigot server.